justindannguyen/carsharing-react-native-redux-app/README.md

 ### General
 + [Prettier](https://prettier.io/) integrated for code formatter.
 + [Flow](https://flow.org/) integrated for static type checker.
-+ Android implementation instead of iOS, so I could use ```react-native link``` without any problems as mentioned in original guideline.
++ Android implementation instead of iOS, so I could use ```react-native link``` without any problems which have been highlighted in original guideline.
 + Upgrade all libraries to latest version, including the drop of deprecated library e.g. ```react-addons-update``` and replace by ```immutability-helper```
++ Apply props type validation from reactjs best practices.

 ### Structure
 + No AppContainer: App container are merged together with [AppRoot](src/index.js) component
 + Modules folder: It will contain 3 files: module file, **actions file**, **handlers file**, there is no **constants files**.
 Refer [Home](src/routes/Home/modules/) module.
 + App Bar: Instead of hide the navigation bar (using ```hiddenNavBar```) and create new custom Header component in Home, ```react-native-router-flux``` navigation bar itself is customized by using ```navBar```.
 Refer [Scenes](src/routes/scenes.js)
 + Header: Use of ```Subtitle``` in Header along with ```Title```
++ I got problems when using redux store with hot reload feature because store will be created everytimes application is hot-reloaded.
+Store is now created in constructor instead of ```render```, refer [AppRoot](src/index.js)

 ### Logic
 + Place picker: ```openPlacePickerModal``` is being used as built-in picker instead of our own UI + ```getAutocompletePredictions```.
 This lead to huge differences in actions & handlers of home component, refer [HomeActions.js](src/routes/Home/modules/HomeActions.js)
-  + ```RNGooglePlaces``` API is called from react native component instead of module layer,  refer [SearchBox][src/routes/Home/components/SearchBox/index.js]
+  + ```RNGooglePlaces``` API is called from react native component instead of module layer,  refer [SearchBox](src/routes/Home/components/SearchBox/index.js)
++ Taxi types e.g. Premium, Share, Car, Bike can be selectable, refer [Footer](src/global/Template/components/AppFooter.js)
++ Use ```native-base``` layout e.g. Header, Content, Footer combination.

 ## TODO list
-+ Place picker will show when When pickup (or dropoff) text box are in focus event.
-Hence, dropoff picker will not display again when text box is being focus and you want to change the place.
-Workaround is un-focus first.
++ Place picker will be shown when When pickup (or dropoff) text box are firing focus event.
+Hence, dropoff picker will not display again when text box is in focus state and you want to change the place.
+Workaround is un-focus the text box first.
 + Customize the place picker of ```react-native-google-places``` to align with themes